Truvada Side Effects Facts

 Immune Reconstitution Syndrome

-Immune reconstitution syndrome — also called immune reconstitution inflammatory syndrome, or IRIS — is a collection of disorders that occurs when preexisting infections get worse after starting highly active antiretroviral therapy drugs such as Truvada.
+Immune reconstitution syndrome — also called immune reconstitution inflammatory syndrome, or IRIS, is a collection of disorders that occurs when preexisting infections worsen after starting highly active antiretroviral therapy drugs such as Truvada.

 This condition can occur in about 10 to 40 percent of HIV patients with low CD4+ T-cell counts.
 A T-cell is a white blood cell that helps the immune system.
-A T-cell count of less than 50/μL and a high amount of HIV in the blood are the most common risk factors for IRIS, according to Martyn A. H. French’s article in The Medical Journal of Australia.
+A T-cell count of less than 50/μL and a high amount of HIV in the blood are the most common risk factors for IRIS, according to an article published in The Medical Journal of Australia.

 Patients with IRIS may develop symptoms anywhere from one week to a few months after starting therapy.

-During the initial phase of TDF therapy, patients may experience infections such as pneumonia, cytomegalovirus, Mycobacterium avium infection or tuberculosis that may require treatment.
+During the initial phase of TDF therapy, patients may experience infections that require treatment, such as pneumonia, cytomegalovirus, Mycobacterium avium infection or tuberculosis.

 In addition, autoimmune disorders such as Graves’ disease, Guillain-Barre and polymyositis have occurred in patients.